clay/amphora/README.md

 * [Advanced Topics](#advanced-topics)

 ## Introduction
-Byline is guided by three principles:

-1. Everything is a component
-2. Ease of editing
-3. Performance

-Most of Byline is optional.
-Use what's useful to you.
-Ignore the rest.
+Byline-core is a partial-API that saves, publishes and composes data from a key-value store.
+It is part of the larger Byline project, which is an open-source content management system for publications.

 ## Installation
 ```
 npm install --save byline
 ```

-Byline separate's concerns into two areas that better map to the needs of web development: components and sites.
-Create two new directories:
+Byline separates concerns into two main areas: components and sites.
+Create two new directories in your project:

 ```
-/components  (for your components)
+/components  (where your custom components live)
-/sites       (for site-level settings, routes, and assets)
+/sites       (for site-level settings, routes, and site-specific assets)
 ```

 ### How to create a component